skyarkitekten/Nexus.Chat/docs/prd/product-owner-chat.md

 No more “Didn’t we already talk about this?” or “Where’s the doc for that?”
 Instead, the conversation *is* the record.
 When someone suggests a new feature, the system instantly drafts a scoped description.
 Stakeholders join in to refine details.
 In minutes, you’ve gone from idea to a ready-for-backlog feature, with all context preserved.

-It’s a living, breathing source of truth — and it lives where your team already works.
+It’s a living, breathing source of truth and it lives where your team already works.
+This chat isn’t just reactive, it’s contextually intelligent

 ---